symfony-cmf/symfony-cmf-docs/bundles/tree_browser/introduction.rst

 Examples
 --------

-Look at the templates in the Sonata Admin Bundle for examples how to build the
+Look at the templates in the SonataAdminBundle for examples how to build the
 tree:

 * `init.js`_